Ionis Pharmaceuticals: Partial independence

 In 2019, CEO and founder Stanley Crooke resigned from the CEO position to serve as chairman of the board.
 The board convinced Brett P. Monia to become the new CEO.
 Monia announced the company would start reducing its reliance on partners and start commercializing its own pharmaceuticals.
 The company formed its own sales and regulatory teams.
 Ionis said it would also start launching more pharmaceuticals independently.

 In December 2024, Ionis Pharmaceuticals secured FDA approval for Tryngolza (olezarsen), a treatment for familial chylomicronemia syndrome (FCS), a rare and life-threatening genetic condition that prevents the body from properly breaking down fats.
 Tryngolza marked the first time Ionis brought the drug to market itself, rather than relying on a partner.
 Ionis intends to eventually get approval to use the drug for a wider range of patients.
 In 2025, phase 3 clinical trial showed it reduced triglycerides in the body by up to 72 percent as a potential treatment for severe hypertriglyceridemia (sHTG).

 In 2025, the FDA approved Dawnzera, a prophylaxis for treating hereditary angioedema, a rare genetic disease that causes unusual swelling.

+In September 2026, it also got FDA approval for Zanvastro, the first treatment for a rare neurological condition called Alexander disease (AxD).
+Meanwhile, its potential heart disease medication, Wainua did not outperform placebos in phase 3 clinical trials.
+Also, in phase 3 clinical trials, its prospective heart disease medicine called pelacarsen decreased lipoprotein(a), but failed to reduce the risk of cardiovascular events.